 On the Prospects page, when you click on a specific province, it will provide a further split by region.
-For instance, you can view the opportunities for a Business Analyst in Ontario on the same site.
+For instance, you can view the opportunities for a Business Management Consultant in Ontario on the same site.

 How to identify relevant business and management consulting certifications or licenses that may be required for your role